 As set by statute, IMRF's Regular Plan Members are required to contribute 4.5% of their annual covered salary.
-The statute requires employers to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of its own employees.
-IMRF's annual contribution rate for calendar years 2021 and 2020 was 10.40% and 10.67% respectively.
-For the fiscal year ended December 31, 2021 and December 31, 2020, IMRF contributed \$1,825,082 and \$1,943,590 respectively to the plan.
+The statute requires employers to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of their own employees.
+IMRF's annual contribution rate for calendar years 2022 and 2021 was 9.14% and 10.40% respectively.
+For the fiscal year ended December 31, 2022, and December 31, 2021, IMRF contributed \$1,631,546 and \$1,825,082 respectively to the plan.
 IMRF also contributes for disability benefits, death benefits, and supplemental retirement benefits, all of which are pooled at the IMRF level.
 Contribution rates for disability and death benefits are set by IMRF's Board of Trustees, while the supplemental retirement benefits rate is set by statute.

-2. NET PENSION ASSET/LIABILITY
+2. NET PENSION LIABILITY/(ASSET)

-IMRF's net pension (asset)/liability was measured as of December 31, 2021 and December 31, 2020.
-The total pension liability used to calculate the net pension (asset)/liability was determined by an actuarial valuation as of that date.
+IMRF's net pension liability/(asset) was measured as of December 31, 2022, and December 31, 2021.
+The total pension liability used to calculate the net pension liability/(asset) was determined by an actuarial valuation as of that date.